xBouzaieni/Server-Client/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
+Distributed under the https://github.com/SamirBz/Server-Client/blob/main/LICENSE.
 See `LICENSE` for more information.